kurrik/oauth1a/README.md

 `/account/verify_credentials.json` endpoint.

 ## Using
-The best bet will be to check `oauth1a_test.go` for usage.
+A good approach wil be to check `oauth1a_test.go` for usage.

 As a vague example, here is code to configure the library for accessing Twitter: